 Your circadian rhythms help your body function at its best by preparing it for the right activity at the right time.
 They trigger the release of hormones that influence your sleeping and eating patterns, your metabolism and energy, your brain function, your immune function, and more.

 When the timing is just right, everything works, well, like clockwork.
 You feel most energized and alert when you’re most likely to be active.
 Your digestion is prepared for incoming meals and your immune system is prepared for incoming threats.
 At night, while you sleep, your body works on growth and repair while your brain sorts and consolidates the day’s information.
 Finding your circadian rhythm is key to a healthy lifestyle.

-Losing the Beat
+Circadian Rhythm: Losing the Beat

 Your body’s clock keeps time by sensing changes in the light that signal the transition from day to night.
 For most of human history, our activity depended on natural light, so our lifestyles were closely aligned with the earth’s daily cycle.
 Today, though, that’s no longer the case.
 Electric light allows us to stay active far into the night.
 Meanwhile, most of our daily activity now happens indoors, away from the natural light.